furrykef/animalland/readme.txt

 * The name of The Dragon Cafe may have had a dual meaning.
 The name was spelled "Doragon" in Japanese, and Renard's and Drago's original names were "Gonkichi" and "Dorakure".
 So "Doragon" could be read as a portmanteau: "Dora[kure]-Gon[kichi]".

 * There is a tortured pun involving a stone you find in the Forest Maze.
 You are told to find the "Kokeshi Rock".
 A Japanese player would expect to find a rock in the shape of a Japanese kokeshi doll.
 Instead, what you actually find is a rock with an inscription that almost makes sense, but not quite.
 Your partner realizes the inscription makes sense if you remove the letter "ko" -- the word "kokeshi" has a second meaning of "erasing the 'ko'".
+We'll leave it to you to figure out what we replaced this gag with; you'll know it when you see it.

 QUESTIONS & ANSWERS